Théo Maledon: Oklahoma City Thunder (2020–2022)

 Maledon was selected with the 34th overall pick by the Philadelphia 76ers in the 2020 NBA draft.
 On 8 December 2020, Maledon's draft rights were traded to the Oklahoma City Thunder, and the next day, he signed a contract.

-On September 30, 2022, Maledon was traded, along with Derrick Favors, Ty Jerome, Maurice Harkless, and a future second-round pick, to the Houston Rockets in exchange for David Nwaba, Sterling Brown, Trey Burke, and Marquese Chriss.
-On October 11, he was waived.
+On 30 September 2022 Maledon was traded, along with Derrick Favors, Ty Jerome, Maurice Harkless, and a future second-round pick, to the Houston Rockets in exchange for David Nwaba, Sterling Brown, Trey Burke, and Marquese Chriss.
+On 11 October he was waived.

-Charlotte Hornets (2022–present)
+Charlotte Hornets (2022–2023)

-On October 15, 2022, Maledon signed a contract with the Charlotte Hornets.
+On 15 October 2022, Maledon signed a two-way contract with the Charlotte Hornets.

+On 29 September 2023, Maledon re-signed with the Hornets on another two-way contract, but was waived on 14 December.

+Phoenix Suns (2023–2024)

+On 17 December 2023, Maledon signed a two-way contract with the Phoenix Suns.
+However, he did not make his debut with the team until 8 February 2024, playing in only a minute and 14 seconds left of the Suns' 129–115 win over the Utah Jazz.
+Maledon then recorded 5 points and one rebound for the Suns six days later on Valentine's Day during nearly 10 minutes of playing time in a 116–100 win over the Detroit Pistons.

+Maledon was waived on 4 March 2024 after playing in four games with the Suns.

+Sioux Falls Skyforce (2024)

+On 11 March 2024, Maledon joined the Sioux Falls Skyforce.

+On 13 June 2024, Maledon was selected by the Valley Suns in the 2024 NBA G League expansion draft.
+However, he never played for them.

+Return to ASVEL (2024–2025)

+On 14 August 2024, Maledon returned to LDLC ASVEL.
+On 5 December, he earned his third MVP award after scoring 23 points, 2 rebounds and 7 assists in a game against Real Madrid.
+He also received MVP honors in Week 4 and Week 10.

+Real Madrid (2025–present)

+On May 27, 2025, Maledon signed with Real Madrid.

 National team career

 French junior national team

 Maledon made his youth debut for France at the 2016 FIBA Under-16 European Championship in Radom, Poland.
 Through seven games, he averaged 8.4 points, four rebounds, and 2.4 assists per game.
 Maledon played for the French team at the 2017 FIBA Under-16 European Championship in Podgorica, Montenegro.
 He averaged 14.6 points, 5.1 rebounds, and 3.1 assists per game through seven contests, scoring 20 points in the final against Montenegro to help France win the gold medal.
 Maledon was named captain for France at the 2018 FIBA Under-17 Basketball World Cup in Argentina.
 Through seven games, he averaged 11.1 points, 6.1 rebounds, and 4.1 assists per game as France finished in second place.